Roles of Licensed Health Professionals in State Disability Insurance

 Certify and Manage Patient Claims

 If your patient and/or their caregiver are eligible for State Disability Insurance (SDI), they may be covered by one of two benefits: Disability Insurance (DI) or Paid Family Leave (PFL).

-The following physicians/practitioners can certify claims:
+The following licensed health professionals can certify claims:

 - Licensed medical or osteopathic physician/practitioners

 - Authorized medical officer of a U.S. Government facility

 - Licensed midwife, nurse-midwife, or nurse practitioner for normal pregnancy or childbirth

 Note: A nurse practitioner or physician assistant can certify for conditions within their scope of practice.
 However, to certify a claim for a disability other than normal pregnancy and childbirth, they must perform a physical examination and collaborate with a physician or surgeon.

 If your patient or their caregiver asks you for a medical certification for their SDI claim, you can fill out and submit the form using SDI Online.
 For more information, visit the Certify and Manage Claims - Basics for Licensed Health Professionals page.